goetzk/tendenci-community/README.rst

 Participation needs to be easy
 ==============================

-Having a public bug tracker and accepting merge requests is important and @goetzk can say from personal experience that it is an excellent thing to be able to make submissions.
+Having a public bug tracker and accepting merge requests is important and I can say from personal experience that it is an excellent thing to be able to make submissions.
 Thanks!

 I would like to suggest some other ways in which participation can be made easier.